Caesurus/CTF_Writeups/2023-09-PatriotCTF/pwn/chall_softshell/readme.md

  └───────────────────┘
 ```

-So our first step is placing enough spaces in the command that goes to entry_1 to reach into entry_2 so that we can free the pointer to entry_3.
+So our first step is placing enough spaces in the command that goes to `entry_1` to reach into `entry_2` so that we can free the pointer to `entry_3` by using the `5) Remove argument` in the menu on `entry_2`.
 At that point it will be placed on in the tcache.

 This is where I struggled a bit because I didn't have a leak.
 What I played around with was creating a `tag` that was 0x28 bytes, the same size as the structure, freeing the entry2->tag pointer, and then allocing a new cmd.
 That would then allow me to leak that pointer.
 This still only have me a heap pointer though...